sbungo/gitproject/Readme.txt

 - hints on what to do next

 3. git add .
-- this command will add all the folders / files in this directory to track
+- this command will add all the folders / files in this directory to track in the staging area

 4. git add Readme.txt
 - this command will add the specific file name to track